Vonage/vivid-3/docs/ui-tests/readme.md

 This will start the tests locally with the local playwright and browsers versions.

-**Note that this might result in flaky tests because of versions mismatch**
+**Note:** that this might result in flaky tests because of versions mismatch

-**Note that this will result in failed tests in the first run because the snapshots for your setup do not exist**
+**Note:** that this will result in failed tests in the first run because the snapshots for your setup do not exist

+**Note:** do not push new snapshots.
+There are only 3 snapshots used for CI purposes - and these are the checked out linux snapshots in each component.

 ### Docker

 In order to avoid flakiness, we've setup a docker image to run the tests.
 This requires docker installed on your machine.
+[Click here to learn how to install docker](https://docs.docker.com/get-docker/).

 After you have docker installed, run: